kfrank/kfrank.github.io/_posts/2014-09-15-designing-for-scale.md

 This past Saturday, [Ali Felski](http://twitter.com/felskia) and I had the pleasure of doing a workshop at the [Code(Her) Conference](http://codeherconference.com/).
 We went over our process for tackling user experience and user interface design for large web builds and the considerations we take when creating these sites.
 If you'd like, download our [slides]({{ site.baseurl }}/assets/img/blogs/building-for-scale.pdf) for more information.
 For more clarification, I thought I'd outline my process for designing interfaces for scale.

 ## Why does it matter?
+We've all been on a project that seems to take a life of it's own and morph into something unrecognizable.
+Projects like this soon have no clear goals and are like buildings that keep being built on top of buildings.
+Team members change over time, features may change over time, but design direction should stay solid throughout all this change.
+Designing for scale is about predicting the future of a site that'll live on after the team is done initially building and designing.

 ## Three goals for designing for scale